What is a “Resilience Team?”

 Teams have diverse community participation to bridge gaps - team members often include a mix of Select Board members, conservation and planning commissioners, food co-ops, emergency responders, town managers, farmers, watershed groups, foresters - and many other engaged citizens who care about their communities.
 They are the local problem-solvers!

-STARTING A LOCAL TEAM - What are the requirements?
+How are Resilience Teams formed?
+What are the requirements?
 It’s simple!

-Step # 2 - Two or more people in a town decide they want to form a team.
+- Two or more people in a town decide they want to form a team.

 - They communicate the formation of their team to the local government to open channels for communication and to reduce unnecessary overlapping work.
 “Approval” is not the goal; coordination is!

 - Teams work with CROs to develop local projects that will meet needs and build resilience.